Requirements for the Geology and Environmental Geology majors are listed in the Catalog under Geology

 The Environmental Sciences and Geology degree (Bachelor of Science) promotes the study of our environment and the impact that human activities have on natural systems.
-Majors may choose either a natural science or a social science perspective according to their interests.
+Environmental Science majors choose either a natural science or a social science perspective according to their interests.
 Both tracks provide a strong background for advanced study or allow placement directly in a variety of career areas.

 The Natural Science track provides a background in biology, chemistry, and geology.
 Analytical skills acquired in this program, coupled with an appreciation of socioeconomic considerations, will prepare the student to evaluate environmental problems and work on solutions with the limits of societal resources in mind.

 The Social Science track focuses on the economic, political, and sociological impact of humans on the environment.
 This program, coupled with an appreciation of the biotic and physical parameters of the environment, prepares students to evaluate government, industry, and environmentalist positions on environmental issues.

-The interdisciplinary nature of the Environmental Science program permits students to select classes from a wide range of course offerings in order to best prepare for personal career goals.
+The interdisciplinary nature of the Environmental Science program permits students to select classes from a wide range of course offerings in multiple departments in order to best prepare for personal career goals.

-Majors are encouraged to fulfill the general education experiential learning requirement by completing Undergraduate Research (URES) 197, Earth and Environmental Science (EESC) 481, 491, 493, or 499.
+All of our majors are encouraged to fulfill the general education experiential learning requirement by completing Undergraduate Research (URES) 197, Earth and Environmental Science (EESC) 481, 491, 493, or 499.
 Alternatively, majors may meet this requirement by participating in an approved supervised on-campus or off-campus summer research experience developed in consultation with the department (such as the UMW Summer Science Research Program or a similar program at another college or university).
 To complete the experiential learning requirement through a summer research experience, contact the department chair for more details.

 Requirements for the Environmental Science Major — Natural Science Concentration (ESNT)